Meikozen/Web-Dev-Portfolio/README.md

 # Web-Dev-Portfolio
-Any HTML and CSS focused projects will be here
+Any HTML and CSS focused projects will be here.
+Work in progress, will be adding projects here soon.